 Emerald crab: a fine addition to any reef clean up crew

-The emerald crab, Mithraculus sculptus, is a quiet, shy and fun to watch member of the reef clean up crew (CUC).
+The emerald crab, Mithraculus sculptus, is a quiet, shy, and fun to watch member of the reef clean up crew (CUC).
 As the name implies, the emerald crab is green–but unlike the name–this crab does not shine like a jewel.
-Rather, the crab is perfectly camoflaged to blend in with the rockwork.
+Rather, the crab is perfectly camouflaged to blend in with the rockwork.
 If you want to watch your emerald crab in action, I recommend patience as you scan the aquascape for this hidden little gem.

 Is the emerald crab considered to be reef safe?

 Yes, the emerald crab is generally considered to be a reef safe invertebrate.
 They are not overtly aggressive towards other fish or invertebrates in your tank, and they will generally leave your corals alone, so they are considered to be reef safe.
 If there is insufficient food for this crab, it may put coral polyps on the menu.

 The problem that typically develops though, is that they’re reef-safe, for a time, or for most of the time, except that one time when they couldn’t pass up an opportunistic meal–and that opportunity was at the expense of one of your other prized aquarium occupants.

 Emerald crabs come from the tropical Caribbean reefs or the Gulf of Mexico.